cognitect/transit-ruby/BUILD.md

 ### Release

+#### Pre-requisites:

+* permission to push gems to https://rubygems.org/gems/transit-ruby
+* public and private key files for MRI

-Assuming you have permission to publish the gem and access to the public and private keys, as well as the password used to generate them, start by placing the pubic and private keys in ~/.gem:
+To sign the gem for MRI (currently disabled for JRuby), you'll need to generate public and private keys.
+Follow the directions from `gem cert -h` to generate the following files:

-    $ ls ~/.gem | grep transit-ruby
-    transit-ruby-private_key.pem
-    transit-ruby-public_cert.pem

-Then:
+    ~/.gem/transit-ruby/private-key.pem
+    ~/.gem/transit-ruby/public-key.pem

+Once those are in place, you can run:

     ./build/release

-You'll be prompted to confirm MRI and JRuby releases and for cert passwords.
+You'll be prompted to confirm MRI and JRuby releases and for cert passwords for the MRI version.